s-rathyen/s-rathyen.github.io/essays/covid.md

 ---
 layout: essay
 type: essay
-title: COVID-19: Living in Limbo
+title: "COVID-19: Living in Limbo"
 # All dates must be YYYY-MM-DD format!
 date: 2020-04-03
 labels:
   - college
   - personal
 ---

 ## Introduction
 We’re living in an unprecedented situation.
 I often bottle my feelings up when it comes to things like this—especially things that pose a much greater risk to people other than myself—but hopefully getting some of my thoughts down will serve as a sort of catharsis.